Skip to main content

 (2) Reservations

-A user who has reserved an indoor space is entitled to exclusive use of that space during the reservation time.
+A user who has reserved an indoor space has priority use of that space during the reservation time.
 Unscheduled or conflicting uses of space during a reservation time may not be permitted, and individuals whose use conflicts with a scheduled use may be required to leave that area.

 Additional reservation-related requirements may apply, such as reservation fees.